 6:35am PT by Scott Feinberg

-This story first appeared in the May 9 issue of The Hollywood Reporter magazine.
-To receive the magazine, click here to subscribe.
+This story first appeared in the March 18 issue of The Hollywood Reporter magazine.
+Click here to subscribe.